cjstiel/housing-market-debate/README.md

 ## Topic model

-We estimate a _Latent Dirichlet Allocation (LDA) model_ with 8 topics for each media outlet and the minutes from the parliamentary proceedings.
+We estimate a _Latent Dirichlet Allocation (LDA) model_ with 8 topics for each media outlet and the minutes from the plenary proceedings.

 ## Sentiment and emotion analysis